reisalex/pyAGADIR/pyagadir/data/README.md

 The distances in Å shown in this table have been obtained from the analysis of the protein database as indicated in Methods.
 The nomenclature for the helix position of the charged residues (columns N-cap etc...) is that of Richardson & Richardson (1988).

 ## pka_values
 The pKa values for N- and C-termini as well as ionizable side chains when incorporated in a peptide.
 The values are from Nozaki and Tanford 1969 (https://doi.org/10.1016/S0076-6879(67)11088-4).
+The value for Arginine (R) is from a different source.